gkjohnson/webxr-sandbox/xr-gamepad/README.md

 	const controller0 = new XRGamepad( renderer.xr, 0 );
 	const controller1 = new XRGamepad( renderer.xr, 1 );

-	activeController = new ActiveXRGamepad( [ controller0, controller1 ] );
+	// follows the position and fires events from the last interacted with xr controller activeController = new ActiveXRGamepad( [ controller0, controller1 ] );
 	activeController.addEventListener( 'pressed', () => { ... } );
 	activeController.addEventListener( 'axis-pressed', () => { ... } );